I took a break from blogging for a few months. 5 to be exact. Why? Because I have a gluten-free bun in the oven!

 But the most frustrating symptom of all?
 I was so. not. interested. in. food.

-The funny thing is, I always thought I'd be a kale-eating, exercise-doing, totally glowing pregnant person—that I'd eat nothing but good, wholesome foods and ignore the cravings for things like chocolate and ice cream.
+The funny thing is, I always thought I'd be a kale-eating, exercise-doing, totally glowing pregnant person—that I'd eat nothing but good, wholesome foods and ignore the cravings for things like pizza and ice cream and pickles.
 Boy, was I naive... and unprepared for how much hormones would take over. absolutely. everything.

 And being gluten-free was a factor that I had not anticipated would complicate things further.
 Everyone's go-to food for morning sickness?
 Saltines and oyster crackers, both of which are nothin' but processed gluten.
 So I had to figure out alternatives that worked for me and were something I could stomach.